 If you really wanted, you could still spin these as the smarter choice, being vegan and cholesterol-free of course, but really, they’re just good cookies.
 The best thing they can offer your health is perhaps a temporary elevation in mood, which is still more than I can say for a plain old granola bar.

-Preheat your oven to 350 degrees, and line two or three baking sheets with silpats or parchment paper.
-Set aside.
+- Preheat your oven to 350 degrees, and line two or three baking sheets with silicone baking mats or parchment paper; set aside.

-Scoop out a scant 1/4 cup of dough for each cookie (I find that an ice cream scoop is an indispensable tool for even cookies here) onto your prepared baking sheets, and very lightly press down the tops so that they’re not mounded up in the center.
+- Scoop out a scant 1/4 cup of dough for each cookie (I find that an ice cream scoop is an indispensable tool for even cookies here) onto your prepared baking sheets, and very lightly press down the tops so that they’re not mounded up in the center.
 Bake for just 10- 12, and err on the side of less time to ensure soft, chewy cookies.
-Slide the silpats or parchment papers off the hot sheets immediately after pulling the cookies from the oven, and let cool completely before storing in an air-tight container, or serving up with a tall glass of non-dairy milk.
+Slide the sheets off the hot baking pans immediately after pulling the cookies from the oven, and let cool completely before storing in an airtight container, or serving up with a tall glass of non-dairy milk.

 Please note that some of the links above are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase after clicking through the link.
 I have experience with all of these companies and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something through my links.

 Amount Per Serving: Calories: 115Total Fat: 4gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 7mgSodium: 121mgCarbohydrates: 19gFiber: 1gSugar: 9gProtein: 2g